kkanggu/Online-Judge/README.md

 >	If input is 11 22 33, then the answer is 11^22 % 33.
 >	22 is 10110 in binary.
 I added each result into array, and multiply each members.
 >	Multiply [ 1 ] [ 2 ] [ 4 ] , with dividing into C.

+***
+### Day 31
+#11401 ing.
+(Binomial Coefficient 3)
+>	Divide and Conquer
+>	I have to use Fermat's little Theorem.
+Without hint, I'll not find out the way.
+>	My code has some problem, it don't work well.
+I'll try tomorrow.